MicrosoftLearning/mslearn-databricks/Instructions/Exercises/AI-03-Multi-stage-reasoning.md

 ## Deploy the required models

-Azure provides a web-based portal named **Azure AI Foundry**, that you can use to deploy, manage, and explore models.
-You'll start your exploration of Azure OpenAI by using Azure AI Foundry to deploy a model.
+Azure provides a web-based portal named **Microsoft Foundry**, that you can use to deploy, manage, and explore models.
+You'll start your exploration of Azure OpenAI by using Microsoft Foundry to deploy a model.

-> **Note**: As you use Azure AI Foundry, message boxes suggesting tasks for you to perform may be displayed.
+> **Note**: As you use Microsoft Foundry, message boxes suggesting tasks for you to perform may be displayed.
 You can close these and follow the steps in this exercise.

-1. In the Azure portal, on the **Overview** page for your Azure OpenAI resource, scroll down to the **Get Started** section and select the button to go to **Azure AI Foundry**.
+1. In the Azure portal, on the **Overview** page for your Azure OpenAI resource, scroll down to the **Get Started** section and select the button to go to **Microsoft Foundry**.

-1. In Azure AI Foundry, in the pane on the left, select the **Deployments** page and view your existing model deployments.
+1. In Microsoft Foundry, in the pane on the left, select the **Deployments** page and view your existing model deployments.
 If you don't already have one, create a new deployment of the **gpt-4o** model with the following settings:
     - **Deployment name**: *gpt-4o*
     - **Deployment type**: Standard
     - **Model version**: *Use default version*